 The University of Southern California requires several short supplemental essays, in addition to the Common Application.
-In this guide, we’ll help you choose between the prompts and show you how to get a strong start on your USC essays.
+In this guide, we’ll help you choose between the prompts and show you how to write strong USC essays.

 Step One: Choose a Prompt